CDTgithub/DigitalServiceOpportunities/readme.md

 Separate from the above digital service opportunities, open positions are posted on the Department of Technology website.
 If you’re interested in building a career, you can [learn how to become a permanent employee](http://cio.ca.gov/About/Careers/index.html) with the State of California.
 You can also find out about the benefits the State offers, like retirement, healthcare, and learn about the stability of working for the public sector.

 The below positions are open as of 8 December, 2016.
+They are in the Sacramento region at CDT project sites.

 Current vacancies are [updated daily](http://cio.ca.gov/About/JobOpenings.asp) on the CDT website.

 ### Digital services